RSKCS2/Dust2.se/README.md

 **Last updated:** Thursday, the 31st of October 2024 at 11:11 AM

-Images are not appearing because they were hotlinked from HLTV.org, unfortunately the image links are dead.
-They are recoverable, in the hts-log.txt file, there are thousands of hotlinks, unsure how to make it work though.
-And don't log in with Steam, I'm not sure what will happen if you do.
+Images are not appearing because they were hotlinked from HLTV.org, fortunately, they are recoverable.
+All of them are in the hts-log.txt file, which contains thousands of hotlinks.

 ## Overview